Robbie Simpson: Exeter City

 On 25 May 2016 Simpson signed with League Two club Exeter City.
 He was released by Exeter at the end of the 2017–18 season.

 Milton Keynes Dons

 On 9 July 2018, Simpson signed a short-term deal to join newly-relegated League Two club Milton Keynes Dons.
 He scored his first goal for the club within a minute of coming on as a second-half substitute in a 1–1 home league fixture against Grimsby Town on 21 August 2018.
 On 22 November 2018 manager Paul Tisdale revealed Simpson's contract with the club had been extended until the end of the season.
 Simpson was later one of ten players released by the club at the end of the 2018–19 season.

 Chelmsford City

 On 15 August 2019, Simpson signed for National League South club Chelmsford City.

+Managerial career

 On 30 January 2020, Simpson was confirmed as interim manager of Chelmsford following the sacking of Rod Stringer.
 On 11 March 2020, Simpson was appointed manager of Chelmsford City on a permanent basis.
+On 11 January 2025, Simpson confirmed he would be stepping down as manager of Chelmsford at the end of the 2024–25 season and subsequently retiring from management.